1851 Atlantic hurricane season: Hurricane One

 The hurricane produced heavy damage near where it moved ashore, having been described as the most disastrous experienced there to date.
 The winds destroyed every wharf and several houses in Port Lavaca.
 On Matagorda Island, the saltwater contaminated the fresh water supply, and in Matagorda Bay, heavy shipping losses were reported.
 As the cyclone progressed inland, it dropped light to moderate rainfall, peaking at around 3 in in Corpus Christi.
 A fort near current day Laredo reported 2.48 in of precipitation.
 Across its path, the winds downed several trees and houses, leaving two people injured and contributing to a death when a sick person was exposed to the storm.

 Hurricane Two

-A moderate hurricane made landfall near Tampico, which was described as having moved ashore before July 7; the Hurricane Research Division assessed the date as July 5.
+Based on information from The Times, a moderate hurricane made landfall near Tampico, which was described as having moved ashore before July 7; the Hurricane Research Division assessed the date as July 5.
 Heavy damage was reported in Tampico.

 Tropical Storm Three

 A tropical storm passed through the southern Lesser Antilles on July 10.
 Overall documentation on the storm was weak, and its track elsewhere is unknown.
+Edward B. Garriott, William H. Alexander, Ivan Ray Tannehill of the Weather Bureau each discussed the cyclone in 1900, 1902, and 1938, respectively, with Tannehill noting that the system impacted Barbados, Saint Kitts, and the Dominican Republic.
+However, in a 1995 reanalysis of the 1851 season, José Fernández-Partagás and Henry F. Diaz stated "it is extremely unlikely, practically impossible, that the storm had occurred at the three above mentioned places on the same day." and expressed skepticism about its existence.
+Owing to the lack of information, climate researcher Michael Chenoweth proposed the removal of this storm from HURDAT in a 2014 reanalysis study.